alottabits/boardfarm-bdd/requirements/UC-12347 remote cpe reboot.md

 1. The target CPE is online, registered with the ACS, and fully provisioned.
 2. The operator has administrative access to the ACS.
+3. The user has set the CPE GUI password.

 ## Minimal Guarantees